PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Move `_optimize_transpose_dual_mul_concat_prepost_nhwc_chains` mechanically
-   from the central lowerer to a focused pass-family module while retaining a signature-compatible wrapper.
-3. Add AST-equivalence and single-owner architecture coverage, preserving all six raw production call positions and ordering.
+2. Separate the complete dual-Mul candidate plan from mutation and reuse it as the indexed precondition, including broadcast/constant feasibility.
+3. Migrate copy-on-write, inputs/outputs, structural removal, pruning, and layout metadata to one graph index/state and stable runner.
-4. Run focused and full direct gates, then commit and push extraction before indexed mutation changes.
+4. Replace all six raw calls, then run focused, sequential Tier 1, and full direct gates before committing and pushing indexed migration.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain